 The largest samples of W and Z bosons are produced at proton-(anti)proton colliders.
-The bosons are mostly produced singly from the annihilation of a quark and an antiquark, respectively, from the colliding beam particles (see Fig. 1).
-These initial-state particles are strongly-interacting, that is the principle of gauge symmetry with the gauge group SU(3) explains the 'strong' interactions between quarks as being mediated by gluons.
-Analogous to the electric charge associated with particles that interact electromagnetically, the 'charge' quantum number associated with the strong interaction is called color.
-When a colored quark and antiquark collide to produce a colorless electroweak boson, they are decelerated which causes them to radiate gluons.
-Thus, electroweak gauge boson production is accompanied by multiple radiated gluons which further split into quark-antiquark pairs.
-This shower of colored particles coalesces into a spray of color-neutral bound states called hadrons, due to the color-confining nature of the strong interaction.
+The bosons are mostly produced singly from the annihilation of a quark and an antiquark, respectively, from the colliding beam particles (Fig. 1).
+These initial-state particles are strongly interacting, that is, the principle of gauge symmetry with the gauge group SU(3) explains the 'strong' interactions between quarks as being mediated by gluons.
+Analogous to the electric charge associated with particles that interact electromagnetically, the 'charge'

+quantum number associated with the strong interaction is called colour.
+When a coloured quark and antiquark collide to produce a colourless electroweak boson, they are decelerated, which causes them to radiate gluons.
+Thus, electroweak gauge boson production is accompanied by multiple radiated gluons, which further split into quark-antiquark pairs.
+This shower of coloured particles coalesces into a spray of colour-neutral bound states called hadrons, owing to the colour-confining nature of the strong interaction.

-The decay products of the W boson provide insufficient information to fully reconstruct the quark-antiquark collision, due to the invisible momentum carried away by the neutrino.
+The decay products of the W boson provide insufficient information to fully reconstruct the quark-antiquark collision, owing to the invisible momentum carried away by the neutrino.
 The measurement of the net momentum carried by the accompanying spray of hadrons is therefore necessary to recover as much of the missing information as possible.

-The SU(3)-gauge theory of strong interactions called quantum chromodynamics (QCD) has made enormous progress over the last five decades.
-In one of its great insights, the combined effect of quantum fluctuations involving quarks and gluons is to reduce the effective color charge as the energy of the scattering process increases [70, 71].
-This property of asymptotic freedom of QCD makes it possible to calculate high-energy QCD-radiative processes in perturbation theory.
-However, perturbation theory becomes progressively inaccurate when the relevant process energy decreases to the GeV-level and the effective QCD coupling is no longer small enough.
+The SU(3)-gauge theory of strong interactions called quantum chromodynamics (QCD) has made enormous progress over the past five decades.
+In one of its great insights, the combined effect of quantum fluctuations involving quarks and gluons is to reduce the effective colour charge as the energy of the scattering process increases^{70,71}.
+This property of asymptotic freedom of QCD makes it possible to calculate high-energy QCD-radiative processes in the perturbation theory.
+However, the perturbation theory becomes progressively inaccurate when the relevant process energy decreases to the GeV level and the effective QCD coupling is no longer small enough.

-[H2] Sensitivity to QCD calculations
+Sensitivity to QCD calculations

-The inference of the neutrino momentum is aided by the use of theoretical calculations of W boson production and decay, that take into account the effects of the strongly-interacting QCD radiation.
-Over the decades, these calculations have progressed in accuracy by including quantum-mechanical amplitudes at higher order in perturbation theory.
+The inference of the neutrino momentum is aided by the use of theoretical calculations of W boson production and decay, which take into account the effects of the strongly interacting QCD radiation.
+Over the decades, these calculations have progressed in accuracy by including quantum-mechanical amplitudes at higher order in the perturbation theory.

 An important theme in the M_W measurement is the ability to improve the accuracy of these calculations by applying constraints from the data.
-In this respect, the Tevatron has some advantages over the Large Hadron Collider (LHC).
-First, at the Tevatron, antiprotons already contain antiquarks, whereas antiquarks have to be generated through the strong interaction radiative processes when using proton beams at the LHC [56, 57].
-Second, the fractional momenta of the (anti)quarks with respect to the (anti)protons at the Tevatron are larger, and their probability distributions are better measured and less affected by QCD radiation, in comparison to the corresponding distributions at the LHC [15].
-Third, W boson production at the Tevatron is minimally induced by the heavy bottom, charm and strange quarks, which do contribute significantly at the LHC [56, 57] and whose effects are difficult to calculate.
+In this respect, the Tevatron has some advantages over the LHC.
+First, at the Tevatron, antiprotons already contain antiquarks, whereas antiquarks have to be generated through the strong interaction radiative processes when using proton beams at the LHC^{56,57}.
+Second, the fractional momenta of the (anti)quarks with respect to the (anti)protons at the Tevatron are larger, and their probability distributions are better measured and less affected by QCD radiation, in comparison to the corresponding distributions at the LHC15.
+Third, Wboson production at the Tevatron is minimally induced by the heavy bottom, charm and strange quarks, which do contribute substantially at the LHC^{56,57} and whose effects are difficult to calculate.

-Within the general theme of constraining the QCD modeling of W boson production with measurements of the accompanying QCD radiation, there are differences between the methodologies used by the Tevatron experiments (CDF and DØ) and the LHC experiments (ATLAS and LHCb, with the first measurement from the CMS experiment to be expected).
+Within the general theme of constraining the QCD modelling of W boson production with measurements of the accompanying QCD radiation, there are differences between the methodologies used by the Tevatron experiments (CDF and DØ) and the LHC experiments (ATLAS and LHCb, with the first measurement from the CMS experiment to be expected).